NYU Violets: Facilities

 The Coles Sports and Recreation Center served as the home base of several of NYU's intercollegiate athletic teams, including basketball, wrestling, and volleyball for over three decades starting in 1981.
-Coles was closed in February 2016 to make way for NYU's new $1 Billion mixed use development: 181 Mercer Street.
+Coles was closed in February 2016 to make way for NYU's new $1 Billion mixed use development: the John A. Paulson Center, located at 181 Mercer.
 Unlike Coles, Mercer Street will host a combination of expanded athletic facilities, classroom and residential space.

 Many of NYU's varsity teams sometimes play their games at various facilities and fields throughout Manhattan because of the scarcity of space for playing fields in that borough.
 The soccer teams play their home games at Van Cortlandt Park, and the track and field teams have their home meets at the New Balance Track and Field Center.
 The golf team does not have a home golf course in Manhattan, but they often practice at the Chelsea Piers Athletic Facility and at various country club courses that have a relationship with the team and university in New York City.
 The rowing team travels on a daily basis to their boathouse in New Jersey, roughly 10 miles from Washington Square.
+The tennis team practices and plays home matches at the Stadium Tennis Center, located in the Bronx.

 In 2002, NYU opened the Palladium Athletic Facility as the second on-campus recreational facility.
 This facility's amenities include a rock-climbing wall, a natatorium with a 25-yard by 25-meter swimming pool, basketball courts, weight training, cardiovascular rooms, and a spinning room.
 Palladium, erected on the site of the famous New York nightclub bearing the same name, is home to the university's swimming and diving teams and water polo teams.

-The Baseball team plays its home games at MCU Park, home of the Brooklyn Cyclones.
+The Baseball team plays its home games at SIUH Community Park, home of the Staten Island FerryHawks.
+The Tennis team plays at the Stadium Tennis Center.

 Rivalries

 NYU's rival, dictated by history and geography, has been Columbia University, though it also had a rivalry with Rutgers University, as shown by older fight song lyrics.
 Rutgers and NYU played 43 times in football from 1890 to 1952, with Rutgers having a 23-18-2 record against the Violets.
 Eleven of the final 14 NYU home games were played at either Yankee Stadium or the Polo Grounds.
 Rutgers also played NYU 46 times in basketball between 1906 and 1971, though unlike the football rivalry, NYU had a decided edge on Rutgers, winning all but ten of the contests, including 18 straight between 1928 and 1966.
 NYU's annual football game against Fordham University was known as the Manhattan Subway classic.

+Currently, NYU's biggest rivals are in the UAA (University Athletic Association), including teams such as Emory University in Atlanta and Washington University in St. Louis.